 - Field Trip FRIDAY (virtual field trips are great too!)

 - Simple SATURDAY (games with family, no technology)

 I like to stick to themes because the kids get excited about the upcoming outing.

 Once a week, it’s fun to spend some money and explore somewhere new!
 Go on a field trip to the zoo, museum, botanical garden, aquarium, Chuck E. Cheese, McDonald’s, watch a movie, go to a local event, etc.

-Even if you dont have kids–do this!
+Even if you don’t have kids–do this!
 Take an art class, try a yoga class, or try a new restaurant for lunch.

 I hate when I catch myself saying “Hold on” to the kids for the third time.
 When I get into a project, I get really distracted by it.
-Setting a schedule for independent play and group play helps me so much because it mixes up time together and time on our own.
+Setting a summer schedule that includes independent play and group play helps me so much because it mixes up time together and time on our own.
 The kids know I will give them my undivided attention at certain times in the day.

 Remember to put away your phone and focus on the kids during this time.
 Make it a priority to be fully present.

 Stock up at a dollar store for some seasonal crafts and coloring books.
 Fill a basket and set it out on the table for craft and color time.